What is HIPAA compliance?

 Because of PHI’s value, hackers are determined to steal it.
 Healthcare practices are focused on caring for patients, which means information security can be neglected.
 These circumstances can contribute to devastating breaches with far-reaching consequences that sometimes include going out of business.

 Our mission is to help organizations avoid the pain of a data compromise.
-As part of that mission, we created a free HIPAA Guide to help businesses that handle PHI comply with HIPAA Privacy, Security, and Breach rules.
+As part of that mission, we created the HIPAA Guide to help businesses that handle PHI comply with HIPAA Privacy, Security, and Breach rules.
 On the path to becoming HIPAA compliant, these organizations could use a trustworthy guide.

 At over 260 pages, the annual SecurityMetrics Guide to HIPAA Compliance is a detailed reference for any HIPAA Privacy Officer, Security Officer, or the people supporting their efforts.
 We highlight the areas that are quick and impactful, while providing outlines of concepts that may take more time to understand and implement.